Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

 \subsubsection{Normal form contour plots}

 A simple graphical representation will allow us to perform the GloshConch in three simple graphs.
-For a given boundary-payment graph, $\lambda \in (0,\infty)$ and $v \in V_O$, the function $[0,\lambda]\times [0,1] \lora [0,1]: (a,b) \mapsto \val(1,\lambda,v,a,b)$ may be depicted as a contour plot in the $[a,b]$-rectangle.
+For a given boundary-payment graph, $\lambda \in (0,\infty)$ and $v \in \openmac$, the function

+may be depicted as a contour plot in the $[a,b]$-rectangle.
 Mark points~$(a_0,b_0)$ in $[0,\lambda]\times [0,1]$ as red if they are maximizers of $[0,\lambda] \lora (0,\infty): a \mapsto \val(1,\lambda,v,a,b_0)$.
-Mark points~$(a_0,b_0)$ in $[0,\lambda]\times [0,1]$ as blue if they are minimizers of $[0,1] \lora (0,\infty): b \mapsto \val(1,\lambda,N,a_0,b)$.
-We refer to the resulting sketches as normal form contour plots: see Figures~\ref{f.tgraph} and~\ref{f.poisson} for several examples that we will shortly discuss.
+Mark points~$(a_0,b_0)$ in $[0,\lambda]\times [0,1]$ as blue if they are minimizers of $[0,1] \lora (0,\infty): b \mapsto \val(1,\lambda,v,a_0,b)$.
+We refer to the resulting sketches as normal form contour plots: see Figures~\ref{f.lthree} and~\ref{f.tgraph} for several examples that we will shortly discuss.
 The resulting red and blue curves (which, as the sketches show, sometimes have discontinuities) are Maxine and Mina's respective best responses to first-turn stakes offered by Mina and Maxine at given vertical and horizontal coordinates.
 A global saddle point for the plotted function occurs when the red and blue curves meet, provided that the function is continuous at the intersection point.
 (We will see shortly that the curves may however meet at a point where this continuity is lacking.)